Cyborg-Network/cyborg-parachain/Local Testing.md

 4. Prepare the zombienet parachain testnet for testing
 - To test cyborg network locally, make sure that zombienet is already running a local version of the Cyborg Parachain otherwise Cyborg Connect will throw an error when in the development environment
 - To register our account as an oracle feeder (necessary to run Cyborg Oracle feeder) we will navigate to the dev mode of Cyborg Connect (via the button at the bottom right, saying "Test Chain").
 At this point it is important that our polkadot.js wallet is connected to Cyborg Connect with the "Alice" testing account.
-Next, in the "Pallet Interactor" section we will select the `oracleMembership` pallet with the `addMember` extrinsic and submit a SUDO call to our testnet, adding our testing account as an oracle feeder.
+Next, in the "Pallet Interactor" section we will select the `oracleMembership` pallet with the `addMember` extrinsic and submit a SUDO call to our testnet, adding the `Eve` testing account (address can be copied from the accounts list above the pallet interactor) as an oracle feeder.
 - To be able to purchase compute hours, we need to submit two other extrinsics, so we will select the `payment` pallet with the `setServiceProviderAccount` extrinsic.
-Again, we want to submit a SUDO call, setting our testing account as the service provider (the account that receives the funds when compute hours are purchased).
-The next call that we want to make is in the same pallet, but this time the `setPricePerHour` extrinsic, where we want to sumbit another SUDO call with arbitraty number that sets the price of a single compute hour
+Again, we want to submit a SUDO call, setting the `Eve` testing account as the service provider (the account that receives the funds when compute hours are purchased).
+The next call that we want to make is in the same pallet, but this time the `setPricePerHour` extrinsic, where we want to sumbit another SUDO call with arbitraty number that sets the price of a single compute hour.
+When we submit a payment to purchase compute hours, we can come back here and check that Eve has in fact received the funds from the transaction.

+We now have 4 different accounts in the loop, Alice, which is the account adopting the comupte consumer perspective, Bob, Charlie and Dave, which are the accounts owning the workers, and Eve which is the account receiving funds if compute hours are purchased and also the account submitting the worker status updates to the parachain as an oracle feeder.

 After these steps, cyborg connect is ready for testing and the parachain has been configured properly.